openyurtio/openyurt/README.md

 OpenYurt supports Kubernetes versions up to 1.14.
 Using higher Kubernetes versions may cause compatibility issues.
 We will support Kubernetes 1.16 very soon.

-We recommend to start OpenYurt with `yurtctl` command line tool.
+You can setup the OpenYurt cluster [manually](docs/tutorial/manually-setup.md), but we recommend to start OpenYurt with `yurtctl` command line tool.
 It can be built from the source code by doing the following, assuming the build system has golang 1.13+ and bash installed.

 ```bash